According to Jury Verdict Research, the average personal injury award in Idaho was $429,119.

 Idaho Mass Tort Claims

-- Paraquat Parkinson’s lawsuit: evidence linking Parkinson’s disease to long term exposure to the herbicide Paraquat has prompted thousands of lawsuits across the country.
+- Paraquat Parkinson’s lawsuit: evidence linking Parkinson’s disease to long-term exposure to the herbicide Paraquat has prompted thousands of lawsuits nationwide.

 - Tylenol autism lawsuit: new studies have determined that using Tylenol (acetaminophen) during pregnancy can cause the baby to develop autism or ADHD.
 This has prompted a growing class action lawsuit by parents of children with autism and ADHD.

-- Camp Lejeune lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune marine corps base in North Carolina to file claims for compensation.
+- Camp Lejeune lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune Marine Corps base in North Carolina to file compensation claims.

 Idaho Requires Pre-Litigation Screening of Medical Malpractice Cases

-Idaho has a fairly unique law that states that before a plaintiff can file a medical malpractice lawsuit against a doctor, hospital or other licensed healthcare provider, the claim must first be submitted to a hearing panel compiled by the Idaho Board of Medicine.
-This procedure is known as “preligitation screening” and not many states have this.
+Idaho has a fairly unique law states that before a plaintiff can file a medical malpractice lawsuit against a doctor, hospital, or other licensed healthcare provider, the claim must first be submitted to a hearing panel compiled by the Idaho Board of Medicine.
+This procedure is known as “prelitigation screening,” and not many states have this.
 The detailed rules regarding this requirement are set forth at Idaho Stat. § 6-1001.

 The hearing panel reviews the relevant medical records and other materials provided by the plaintiff.
-After reviewing these materials, the panel makes a decision as to whether the plaintiff’s malpractice claims appear to have merit and can even recommend a settlement.
-However, the decision of the panel is entirely non-binding so the plaintiff can file their lawsuit no matter what the decision is.
+After reviewing these materials, the panel decides whether the plaintiff’s malpractice claims appear to have merit and can even recommend a settlement.
+However, the panel’s decision is entirely non-binding, so the plaintiff can file their lawsuit no matter what the decision is.

 Recent Idaho Supreme Court Opinions

-The Idaho Supreme Court has issued a few interesting appellate decision in medical malpractice lawsuits in 2023:
+The Idaho Supreme Court has issued a few interesting appellate decisions in medical malpractice lawsuits in 2023:

 Hiring an Idaho Personal Injury Lawyer

-Our firm handles serious injury and wrongful death lawsuits in Idaho by working with local partner firms.
-We compensate our Idaho lawyers out of our own attorneys’ fees so it doesn’t cost you anything to have two law firms instead of one.
+Working with local partner firms, our firm handles serious injury and wrongful death lawsuits in Idaho.
+We compensate our Idaho injury lawyers out of our own attorneys’ fees, so it doesn’t cost you anything to have two law firms instead of one.
 And you only owe a fee if you get settlement compensation or a jury payout for you.